 We like to work in partnership with leaders and teachers to help you achieve the aims of your residential too.
 This means that with the exception of our “in house” events, you retain control of the “what and when” leaving us to support you in your endeavours.

 This has been our strapline for many years now, and these three ideas are integral to our aims and vision.
 Our central aim is to offer a comfortable and well-resourced centre which will meet the needs of any type of group who reside here, be it for a couple of nights or a whole week, and one where young people and adults alike can explore, learn and grow together.

 Living together as a community is a powerful way to shape relationships, providing the opportunity for young people to develop life skills, and to learn more about themselves.

 We are all very proud of The Peak Centre, and recognise how lucky we are to manage and take care of a residential centre in a place as breath taking as the Edale valley.

 The hopes we have for our centre, and where our vision lies, is in providing a venue where everyone who stays here can benefit from the beautiful location we are blessed with, embrace the challenges offered through outdoor pursuits opportunities and grow together in their own communities.

-The "We" consists of Sarah, our Warden; Chris, our Assistant Warden; Don, our Housekeeper; Julie, our Assistant Housekeeper; Lesley, our Finance/IT Manager/Administrator and Sam, our Administrator.
+The "We" consists of Sarah, our Warden; Chris, our Assistant Warden; Lesley, our Finance/IT Manager/Administrator; Sam, our Administrator; Don, our Housekeeper; and Julie and Cathy our Assistant Housekeepers.
 We are a working community and enjoy each other's company, make work interesting and fun and are committed to providing the best service we know how.